Let me start off by saying…

 Typically, birth control works well for a lot of women, and in the end, does exactly what it’s meant to do…prevent pregnancies.
-But as you can see, I wasn’t exactly having the best time.
-I switched brands probably five or six times in the eight years I was on it because I had such a hard time finding “the one”.
-Some would give me anxiety, others would cause my skin to breakout, and others would make my hair unimaginably oily.
+But as you can see, I wasn’t feeling my best when I was on it.
+I switched brands probably five or six times in the eight years I was on birth control because I had such a hard time finding one that made me feel “normal”.
+Some would give me anxiety, others would cause my skin to break out, and others would make my hair unimaginably oily.
 The struggle was real!

 After eight years of taking the pill every single night at 8pm on the dot, I started to feel the urge to quit…like ASAP.
 Something in my gut was telling me it was time.

 Especially since more and more people were coming out about their experiences with quitting birth control!
 (I’m so grateful that social media and the world of podcasts created a space for women to open up about these “taboo” topics.)
 It sounded freeing and exactly what my body needed.

 So one day I said, “I’m done.”

 And just like that, I stopped taking my birth control pills.
 I gave my gynecologist a heads up, and she gave me the okay (with the caveat that it would take my body some time to get a natural period back), and the pills went straight to the trash.